“Practice holds a place of honor in the life of a musician.”

 The practice that we professional musicians do encompasses all of the things that empower us to perform artistically.
 So, although we pursue two basic aims, we do so in interconnected ways.

-As shown below, zones 1-3 span the processes involved in preparing repertoire for performance; zones 4 and 5 address technique and musicianship.
+As shown below, zones 1-3 span the processes involved in preparing repertoire for performance; zones 4 and 5 address polishing skills in two general categories: technique and musicianship.

 The 5 Practice Zones